Service to Arkansas

 The College of Education and Health Professions values collaboration among its diverse academic programs.
 As such, the college supports opportunities for students and faculty to engage in Interprofessional Education (IPE).
 To solidify the college’s commitment to IPE, the Interprofessional Education Council (IPEC) was established in 2022 to create a community that embraces, embodies, and enacts the principles of interprofessional practice.
 IPEC aims to educate and train faculty, students, and staff in best practices for interprofessional education, prepare professionals to work collaboratively, and provide support for IPE research.

-IPEC also proposed a one-hour seminar, Introduction and Exposure to Interprofessional Practice, that will be piloted in Fall 2024 at Hunt Elementary School in Springdale.
-The seminar will introduce students to the core competencies for interprofessional practice and prepare them to work collaboratively across disciplines.
-Students will observe interprofessional collaborations in real-world settings, interview professionals about collaboration, and examine systems that promote interprofessional practice.
+IPEC members Lisa Bowers, associate professor of communication sciences and disorders, and Heather Young, associate professor of childhood education, taught a one-hour seminar, Introduction and Exposure to Interprofessional Practice, in Fall 2024 at Hunt Elementary School in Springdale.
+The seminar introduced students to the core competencies of interprofessional practice and prepared them to work collaboratively across disciplines.
+Students also observed interprofessional collaborations in real-world settings, interviewed professionals about collaboration, and examined systems that promote interprofessional practice.

 Service to Arkansas Award